Canevaze/PHY571/README.md

 # PHY571

-All of the code we want you to read is now on BRANCHE_RENDU
+All of the code we want you to read is on Branche_lks

 ## Group 8:
 ### Cazenave Nicolas, Lam Kon Seng Léo, Brunel Clément